 Welcome to the home of the World Ancestor Concert and the work of moja mediaworks llc!

-The World Ancestor Concert is developed as a 3-day televised experience, a motivational, healing concert for the world, celebrating the world’s Ancestors and traditions and shining a light on our theme, Women, Water & Peace.
+The World Ancestor Concert is developed as a 3-day televised experience, an empowering concert for the Global Village, celebrating the world’s Ancestors and traditions and shining a light on our theme, Women, Water & Peace.
 The World Ancestor Concert brings together international and regionally known conscious, progressive and traditional musicians, dance, social justice activists, organizations in a powerful program that has yet to be experienced by a global audience.
 We at moja mediaworks and the World Ancestor Concert Team feel in a profound way that now is the time for just this experience.

 moja mediaworks llc is a small, creative, politically conscious and culturally aware organization that believes deeply in the power of music, art and people, cultures grounded in the presence and vision of a world willing to acknowledge its challenges, mistakes, gifts, intellect and strengths.
 We express our mission and vision through the World Ancestor Concert event series and related satellite events, through the World Ancestor Village Marketplace and moja marketplace Online Stores presenting our Forward and Dare to Wear design messaging on apparel, drinkware and other products and through our Social Change Workshops and Events, forwarding education, awareness and motivation around issues of racism, colonialism, gender, consent, patriarchy, politics and culture